raykuo18/2025Spring_AI_Project/.dev/dev-README.md

 A small CLI utility to create Python virtual environments with either `conda` or the built-in `venv` module.
 Supports creating environments by **path** or by **name**, and optionally installing a specific Python version (for `conda`).

+This utility installs the necessary packages/libraries needed for development, but not to necessarily run the main project compononents.

 ---

 ## Prerequisites